LucasRessler/Rule-Deployer/README.md

   },

   "catalog_ids": {
-    "security_groups": "SecurityGroups-VRA-Catalog-ID", // No Default, Required
+    "security_groups": "SecurityGroups-VRA-Catalog-ID", // No Default; Required
-    "services": "Services-VRA-Catalog-ID",              // No Default, Required
+    "services": "Services-VRA-Catalog-ID",              // No Default; Required
-    "rules": "FirewallRules-VRA-Catalog-ID"             // No Default, Required }
+    "rules": "FirewallRules-VRA-Catalog-ID"             // No Default; Required }
 }
 ```

 > 📌 `NsxHostDomain` is entirely optional, but strongly recommended, if accessing the underlying NSX-infrastructure is a possibility.
-> Providing this together with NSX-specific environment variables greatly improves the reliability of resource integrity checks.
+> Providing this together with NSX-specific environment variables greatly improves the reliability of resource integrity checks and `-Action auto`.

 ---